Avital-Pikovsky/OS-final-work/final-work/q3/README.md

 The number of the priority we want to change to - **new number of priority**

-A list of the policy-appropriate digits and what options does priority have:
+A list of the policy-appropriate digits and what options does priority has:

 > policy: sched_other 0, priority: 0